Fiona Hall (artist): 2010s

 In 2015, Hall represented Australia in the 56th International Art Exhibition at the Venice Biennale, with a work entitled Wrong Way Time.
 This included work created in collaboration with the Tjanpi Desert Weavers, Kuka Irititja (Animals from Another Time) and Tjituru-tjituru (Tragedy, Grief and Sadness), focused on death, extinction and annihilation.
 The following year, Wrong Way Time was exhibited at the National Gallery of Australia.
 Hall continues to work with Roslyn Oxley9 Gallery in Sydney, where she has exhibited since 1995.

+Wrong Way Time was published by Piper Press in 2015, and in 2019, Hall was commissioned to produce a work for The Hall of Service, Anzac Memorial in Sydney.